yge58/caffe2-opencv-ndkcamera/README.md

 # Preface

-This is my first Android App.
-I am a newbie to Android development, and a C++ starter.
+Hello, welcome.
+As title said, the demo deals directly with Android NDK camara c++ api.
+In this project, I tried to minimize java code interacting with Caffe.
+Efficiency is the goal.

 The App is working, but is far from finishing.
-Issues and bugs such as memory leak, resource management, user experience, Java calling C++ through JNI, CMake, NDK native API... are still existing.
-Therefore, if you see any problem in the code or have any improvement suggestions, please help me by filing as many issues as you want, and I will be very grateful to them.
+Issues and bugs, if you see any of them or have any improvement suggestions, please help me by filing as many issues as you want.
+I will be very grateful.

 # Introduction

 We love Caffe, OpenCV and Android, let's make an app including all three.
 Caffe, at its  core, is C++, OpenCV is C++ implemented as well.
-If we want fast image classification on Android, it is natural to deal with NDK directly.
+If we want real-time image classification on Android, it is natural to deal with NDK directly.
 That is, read image from ndk camera, pre-processing image using OpenCV, finally go through caffe.

 JAVA is for user interface and app's lifecycle which are also important.